Suggested donation amounts for NAMTA members and founding members:

 Can I donate to NAMTA through my employer?

-Yes, your company might even be able to match your donation, please check with your benefits administrator.
+Yes, we have partnered with Benevity and YourCause which are used by most workplaces for charitable donation-management.
+Please search for NAMTA or North American Manipur Tribal Association in your company’s giving portal.
+Your company might even be able to match your donation, please check with your benefits administrator.

 Can I request a receipt for tax exemption?